syncfusion-content/windowsforms-docs/WindowsForms/MultiColumn-ListBox/Overview.md

 **Visual styles** - Provides support varies types of visual styles to provide the look and feel for the grid.

 **Virtual mode** - Provides support to loading the data on-demand with high performance in grid.

-**Appearance** - Provides support to set the background color and image of the control.

-**Line settings** - Provides option to show or hide the horizontal and vertical grid lines of the control and also support to change the horizontal and vertical grid line color.

 **Formulas support** - Provides support entering the algebraic, arithmetic expression using formulas.